Betting

 Although we don't know how they are going to stay within the sweepstakes laws without the Gold Coin play, their lawyers have probably concocted something in its place.
 It will be interesting to see what they come up with next week.

-The fact that sweepstakes casinos and poker sites use this dual currency model has been a focal point of much of the state level anti-sweepstakes gaming legislation, so it doesn't come as a surprise than an operator is looking for ways to get rid of the dual nature.
+The fact that US sweepstakes casinos and poker sites use this dual currency model has been a focal point of much of the state level anti-sweepstakes gaming legislation, so it doesn't come as a surprise than an operator is looking for ways to get rid of the dual nature.

 We will keep you updated once they release their new model.